jonasjaeger-sci/mod905/docs/user/install.rst

    git checkout develop

-Then install the development requirements (these are defined in the file ``requirements-dev.txt``, note that they include pyqt5, which can be not supported in some environments):
+Then install the development requirements (these are defined in the file ``requirements-dev.txt``, note that they include pyqt5, which is not supported in some environments):

 .. code-block:: pyretis